amri7esh/monte_carlo/README.md

 ### Problem 1: Simulating Financial Returns
 - **Description**: This script simulates financial returns using different probability distributions, namely the Cauchy and logistic distributions.
 It demonstrates the process of parameterization, simulation, and graphical analysis of financial returns.
 - **Methodology**: The simulation involves generating returns, adjusting parameters to fit certain statistical properties, and analyzing the behavior of these returns over time.
-- **Usage**: Execute `GenerateReturns.m` in MATLAB.
+- **Usage**: Execute `modeling_financial_returns.m` in MATLAB.
 The script includes parameter setting, generating returns, and plotting the cumulative and averaged returns.

 ## Cauchy Distribution Order Statistics
 ### Problem 2: Estimating Order Statistics